“You can turn your dreams into reality. Even if you don’t know what you want to do, your dream is out there.”

 After Sam finishes, he introduces his mom who has also turned those steps into a movement of her own.

 We live for choices and crave variety but could this apply to everything?
 Sharon thinks so.
 Her daughter, Ayla, always wears two different shoes.
-If you were to ask her why, she would simply say because I like it.
+If you were to ask her why she would simply say because I like it.
 Her daughter’s unique individuality inspired Sharon and she saw an opportunity in her confidence.
 From there, CHOOZE shoes was born.

 CHOOZE (transitive verb): To make a choice that makes a difference.

-To add onto Sam’s talk, Sharon believes you need 2 things in order for ideas to grow: creativity and confidence.
-Not knowing much about the shoe business, she took a giant leap of faith, bought a dozen pair of white shoes and began making designs.
+To add to Sam’s talk, Sharon believes you need 2 things in order for ideas to grow: creativity and confidence.
+Not knowing much about the shoe business, she took a giant leap of faith, bought a dozen pairs of white shoes and began making designs.
 When she didn’t know how to move her idea forward, she asked questions and researched to find out.
 She was on a mission to change to the world.

 CHOOZE is more than making a choice to be different.
-Profits from the sale of their shoes are used to microfinance loans for women in poverty so they can start own their business.
+Profits from the sale of their shoes are used to microfinance loans for women in poverty so they can start their own business.
 Once the businesses take off, the loans are repaid and CHOOZE begins the cycle again with new shoes.
 Sharon has developed a business model that gives people the opportunity to choose to be different and make a difference.